API Testing,

 The command line is the product.
 Run requests, execute test suites, and integrate with CI/CD pipelines from your terminal.

-Full extension with syntax highlighting, request explorer, environment switching, and Test Explorer integration.
+First-class extensions for VS Code and Zed, plus a portable language server that brings completions, diagnostics, and hover to any editor.
+Syntax highlighting, request explorer, environment switching, and Test Explorer integration.
 Never leave your editor.

 Declarative Assertions